manfredspitze/try-except-starter/exception-defined.md

 Exceptions are bad because they can cause your script to crash, and users quickly get frustrated when they run a script that keeps crashing.

-As a programmer, you should try to (1) anticipate exceptions and (2) try to write code that can handle exceptions (so your script exits gracefully instead of suddenly crashing).
+As a programmer, you should try to (1) anticipate exceptions and (2) try to write code that can handle exceptions (so your script exits gracefully and tells the user what the problem was instead of just suddenly crashing).

 ### Example of an Exception